 Prototype Implementation: build prototypes, including all components, and make them accessible to the Buyers Group.
 During the prototyping Phase, basic functionality tests will be performed by IT specialists from the Buyers Group.

 Pilot Deployment: deployment of expanded pilots.
 Further testing, including on scalability and robustness, will be performed and a range of demanding applications will be deployed.
 Service payment models will be explored.

-To stimulate an open dialogue with companies interested in the ARCHIVER project, the draft Tender documents are made publicly available.
-Potential bidders are invited to consult all Tender documents.
+To stimulate an open dialogue with companies interested in the ARCHIVER project, the draft Tender documents were made publicly available to potential bidders for consultation before the official launch of the tender.

-Organisations that have subscribed to the ARCHIVER Early Adopters programme and experts, such as the Digital Preservation Coalition, will also be consulted on the Tender Documents.
+Organisations that have subscribed to the ARCHIVER Early Adopters programme and experts, such as the Digital Preservation Coalition and those listed at this page, have also been consulted on the Tender Documents.

 The ARCHIVER consortium does not guarantee that your comments will be taken into account.

 For questions related to the ARCHIVER PCP project, please refer to our the FAQ.